TomWHall/tomwhall.github.io/index.md

-## I'm Tom Hall, I develop software in Auckland, New Zealand.
+## I'm Tom Hall

+I develop software in Auckland, New Zealand.

 Below are a few of the things I've created over the years.